rdmorganiser/rdmo-docs/docs/plugins/index.md

 Service providers enable users to add integrations to projects.
 Using these integrations, project tasks (internally called issues) can be send to external services.
 This can be done using a simple webhook or, more sophisticated, using the OAuth workflow.
 As reference implementation, RDMO comes with a GitHub provider, which can be used to push tasks to GitHub issues.

-The funtion `send_issue(self, request, issue, integration, subject, message, attachments)` needs to be implemented by the provider.
+The function `send_issue(self, request, issue, integration, subject, message, attachments)` needs to be implemented by the provider.
 It takes the request object, the issue to be send, the integration (which can have project specific options for the provider), and the subject, message, attachments to be send.
 In the case of the GitHub provider, this function performs a POST request using the GitHub API in order to create a new issue.
-The funtion needs to return a `HttpResponse` in the successful case, this will be a redirect.
-When using the OAuth workflow, a required authorization will result in a redirec to the external service, followed by a redirect to a callback whithin RDMO, and a subsequent second try to perform the POST request.
+The function needs to return a `HttpResponse` in the successful case, this will be a redirect.
+When using the OAuth workflow, a required authorization will result in a redirect to the external service, followed by a redirect to a callback within RDMO, and a subsequent second try to perform the POST request.
 This should happen transparent to the user.

-The provider can also implement a `webhook(self, request, integration)` which is used to provide a webhook whithin RDMO to enable the external service to trigger actions, e.g. when an issue is closed.
+The provider can also implement a `webhook(self, request, integration)` which is used to provide a webhook within RDMO to enable the external service to trigger actions, e.g. when an issue is closed.

 Furthermore, it needs to implement a property `fields`, which returns the option fields, which users need to enter when adding an integration to a project.
 For GitHub, this is the repository and a secret string to secure the webhook.
 Please refer to the [implementation of the GitHubProvider](https://github.com/rdmorganiser/rdmo/blob/master/rdmo/services/providers.py) for more details.